iceblack2k/SQL/README.md

 ## Thanks 🎁

-* Comenta a otros sobre este proyecto 📢
+* Everyone is more than welcome to have bunch of scripts that help with SQL Server 📢
 * I am always ready to have a coffee, beer or have tapas.
 * Thanks to [Villanuevand](https://github.com/Villanuevand) fot the template of readme.me I had not idea hehe